 3. Type 2C

-Type 2C is borderline curly with strands forming loose spiral curls.
-This type is thicker, coarser, and more challenging to style.
-If you’re a type 2C, chances are, you deal with frizziness a lot.
+Type 2C is your wavy-curly hair.
+It is borderline curly with strands forming loose spirals.
+This type is thicker, coarser, and can be more challenging to style.
+If you’re a type 2C, chances are, you deal with frizz a lot.

 Ideal hairstyles for type 2C hair: Go for long to medium styles as these lengths would give you more control over your wavy-curly strands.
 Try braided or cute half-up half-down hairstyles to keep it from going all over the place.

 Top product picks: Wavy hair types tend to get dry and frizzy, especially in a humid country like ours.
 We recommend using Dove Nourishing Oil Care Keratin Tri-Silk Serum Shampoo to give your hair the nourishment it needs.
 This shampoo has a unique blend of weightless Nutri-Oils that helps protect hair from the premature effects of aging.
 These Nutri-Oils also help make your hair smooth and leaves it extra nourished, bouncy, and glossy.